 Guests engage in an intensive training session using both digital and live role-playing scenarios that demonstrate the speed and complexity of use of force decisions.
+These situations are very real-to-life and guests may experience an intense response.
+As part of orientation, guests will receive a CO2 pistol and police officer duty belt to use in the experience.
 Related exhibits examine an array of factors that influence law enforcement responses to real or perceived threats, with a particular focus on the use of deadly force.

 One of The Mob Museum training officers explains what is included in a typical police duty belt.